First-time travel to Europe? Since you are planning this trip, here’s all need to know for your first time travelling to Europe.

 Before you start planning your flights to Europe and search for accommodation, it’s important to be aware of the travel conditions.

-When talking about Europe as a continent, we are referring to 44 countries, according to the United Nation.
+When talking about Europe as a continent, we are referring to 44 countries, according to the United Nations.

 However, most foreign travellers intend to travel to countries that are part of the European Union (EU).
 To add some more confusion to this thing, there is a Schengen Zone, which includes most countries from the EU and some non-EU countries.
 It’s confusing, I know, but I want you to get this right and do everything right so that you can successfully plan your first-time travel in Europe.